BolajiAyodeji/Blogposts/ckaezf8w004ewc5s1gnkd5puf.md

 **Read your Errors**

 The first step to finding a solution(s) to your problem is understanding the problem itself.
 Many developers ask questions without understanding the problem.
-Remember you want to ask questions efficiently and respect the individual you will be asking.
+Remember, you want to ask questions efficiently and respect the individual you will be asking.
 Most often, the answers to your bugs are in the errors themselves.
 It wouldn't be nice to ask questions that you could have solved yourself if you had read the errors themselves.

 One great way to debug your errors is to log the error on your console or terminal and read the errors.
 Five things can happen at this stage:

 - You identify the bug
 - You determine the location of the bug (possible a file or section of your code)
 - You understand the cause(s) of the bug
-- You outline possible fixes of the bug
+- You outline possible fixes to the bug
 - You implement the possible fixes

 Most often, just this step alone can help you solve your problem, and the more you practice this, the better you become at debugging and fixing issues.
 Some bugs might be more complex than your capacity, and you need to seek external help or resources.

 **Read Documentation**

-Let's assume you couldn't fix your issues from the first step (but you could identify the bug at least); then you need to read some documentation.
+Let's assume you couldn't fix your issues from the first step (but you could identify the bug at least); then, you need to read some documentation.
 This might not apply to all bugs, but ensure to run your issue through this step before moving to the next.
 After identifying your bug, it's time to determine the cause and outline possible fixes.

-> Documentation is a set of documents provided on paper, or online, or on digital or analogue media, such as audio tape or CDs.
-Examples are user guides, white papers, on-line help, quick-reference guides.
+> Documentation is a set of documents provided on paper, online, or on digital or analogue media, such as audio tape or CDs.
+Examples are user guides, white papers, online help, and quick-reference guides.
 Paper or hard-copy documentation has become less common. ~ [Wikipedia](https://en.wikipedia.org/wiki/Documentation)

 Documentation serves as the official guide of a particular programming language, framework, library, or technology.
 The best place to get first-hand resources on a specific issue is to check the technology's official help guide.
 You might have misconfigured something, installed some wrong package, forgot to import something, and reading the tech's docs responsible for the bug will help you find a fix quickly.
 Recently I was working on a Gatsby project, and I ran into some console errors and a blank white page in production; meanwhile, this didn't occur in development.